 Cloud databases provide Vuforia applications with a large number of targets.
-Cloud databases are stored in the Internet and support over a million image targets.
+Cloud databases are stored in the Internet and are capable of searching millions of image targets.

-If the application supports a retail or catalog use case where there are more than 1000 images or the images are updated frequently, then a cloud database is the correct solution.
-Cloud image targets may take a little longer to identify, depending on network connectivity, but they provide a strong image recognition capability.
+If the application supports a retail or catalog use case with more than 1,000 images or the images are updated frequently, then a cloud database is the correct solution.
+Cloud image targets may take slightly longer to identify, depending on network connectivity, but they provide strong image recognition capability.

 The following table will help you decide which database type is the correct solution for your application: